 With the announcement of the global pandemic COVID19, many of the schools were closed all over the world.
 The children’s education was suspended in many places.
 At this time, as Twin we had the responsibility to contribute kids’ growth as much as possible.
 Thus, we started our STEM QUEST SHOWs in cooperation with Creative Futures Imperial College London and Royal Academy of Engineering.
 Every week, we welcomed kids from different countries and spent an hour on science.

 Who Wants to be a Twinner?

-Our team worked to find the most entertaining and suitable questions for kids aged between 8-13, but we were not alone!
-Thanks to our dream partners, Mr. Sunday, Kamini, Vargini and volunteers from Google, we came up with unique content each show.
-Volunteers from Google shared their work and knowledge on computer programming as well as artificial intelligence.
-Their insight and perspective of life inspired kids a lot, and their support was highly appreciated.
+Our team worked to find the funniest and most suitable questions for the kids between 8-13 but we were not alone!
+Thanks to our dream partners Mr. Sunday, Kamini, Vargini and volunteers from Google, we came up with a different content each show.
+Volunteers from Google shared their work and view of computer programming as well as artificial intelligence.
+Their knowledge and perspective of life inspired kids a lot.
+Their support all the way through is highly appreciated.

 We know you all are waiting for the next season of STEM QUEST SHOW.
 It is coming soon!
 If you want to join the upcoming season as a co-host send us an email ([email protected]).